-Each of the Participating Districts is billed monthly for its proportionate share of maintenance and operating expenditures based on each District's actual metered usage for that month.
-During the current year, the District paid \$382,609 to MUD 115 for its share of maintenance and operating expenditures.
-In addition, the RWS Agreement authorizes the establishment of an operating and maintenance reserve as set forth in the RWS Agreement.
-As of July 31, 2019, the District recorded an operating reserve of \$124,010.
+Each of the participating Districts is billed monthly for its proportionate share of maintenance and operating expenditures based on each District's actual metered usage for that month.
+During the current year, the District paid \$453,391 to MUD 115 for its share of maintenance and operating and maintenance reserve as set forth in the RWS Agreement.
+As of July 31, 2020, the District recorded an operating reserve of \$129,633.